THE new CRAVEN mouthpiece is here!!

-Leslie has been working with the world’s leading custom mouthpiece manufacturers for many years and finally, in collaboration with Bradford Behn he has developed a mouthpiece reproducing Leslie’s ideal facing, rail width, curve and table combined with the optimum tone chamber for most kinds of playing.
-30 years of Leslie’s work on mouthpieces combined with Bradford Behn’s expertise and an enormous investment in time money and energy have culminated in this, the most user-friendly mouthpiece on the market in Leslie’s opinion.
+Leslie has been working with the world’s leading custom mouthpiece manufacturers for many years and finally, he has developed the ideal facing, rail width, curve and table combined with the optimum tone chamber for most kinds of playing.
+30 plus years of Leslie’s work on mouthpieces combined with a considerable investment in time money and energy have culminated in this, the most user-friendly mouthpiece on the market in Leslie’s opinion

-To try the Craven model either email for further details or arrange a consultation with Leslie to select the best one for your style of playing from a selection of mouthpieces.
+To try the Craven mouthpieces either email for further details or arrange a consultation with Leslie to select the best one for your style of playing from a selection of mouthpieces.
 Now Leslie offers a custom tip opening to match the strength of reed players prefer to use.

 Ideally, Leslie prefers not to send mouthpieces by post (although this can be arranged) but prefers to assist the player select a mouthpiece and this is done in his studio at home.
 A consultation will take about half an hour and is part of the service, incurring no extra cost.

-Projection of the sound is achieved with ease but the Leslie Craven Model is versatile and can also be used for chamber playing as well as in symphonic and operatic music.
+Projection of the sound is achieved with ease but the mouthpiece is versatile and can also be used for chamber playing as well as in symphonic and operatic music.

-Leslie uses his version of the Behn mouthpiece on all his recordings available from the store.
+Leslie uses the his design mouthpiece on all his recordings – his CDs are available from the store.

 Payment will be required in advance if ordering by post.
 Leslie accepts most major credit cards over the phone.
-Mouthpieces will be sent on a trial basis for one week and provided they are returned unblemished within 7 working days, the total amount (minus a £5 handling and P&P charge) will be refunded.
+Mouthpieces will be sent on a trial basis for one week and provided they are returned unblemished within 7 working days, the total amount (minus a £10 handling and P&P charge) will be refunded.

 Damaged mouthpieces will not be accepted by return and will be shipped back to the customer.

-Customers from outside the EU will need to contact Leslie with regard to shipping costs.
+Customers from outside the UK will need to contact Leslie with regard to shipping costs before purchase

 Jackie Cuninghame – freelance professional in East Anglia: “Dear Leslie – I am delighted with the one I have chosen and can’t wait to get some serious practice in!
 The higher tongue position you recommended was quite an eye opener.
 The chief difference for me was that articulation was improved……. it is definitely faster in this position and for some reason double tonguing is easier on this mouthpiece too.
 The other immediate benefit is that the mouthpiece is not at all tiring to play for long periods.
 I think that will make a great difference when I am playing with our clarinet quartet (which does weddings, wine tastings etc. and blows solidly for at least 2 hours.)…..
 Many thanks for all your help Jackie”